nautobot/nautobot-app-ssot/docs/user/integrations/slurpit.md

 - **Ignore Routing Table Prefixes**: If enabled, the sync Job will not import some routing table prefixes such as `0.0.0.0/0`, `::/0`, `224.0.0.0/4` and more.
 - **Sync tagged objects only**: If enabled, the sync Job will only import objects that have been tagged with the `SSoT Synced from Slurpit` tag in Nautobot.
 - **Task Queue**: The Task Queue to use for the sync Job.
+- **Profile job execution**: If enabled, the sync Job will collect profiling data and include it in the Job Result.
+This will only be present if Nautobot is running in debug mode.

 ## Screenshots